decred/dcrdocs/docs/governance/decred-constitution.md

 * Sustainability and longevity require that 10% of all block rewards be given to a project Treasury fund, administered by a development organization.
 * The initial development organization is *Decred Holdings Group* LLC ("DHG"), a Nevis LLC that is responsible for funding work related to the development of the project, such as software development, infrastructure, and awareness.
 * DHG shall only fund work that adheres to the guiding principles.
-* The DHG shall comply with all relevant bodies of law in the jurisdictions where applicable, such as embargoes and other trade sanctions.
+* DHG shall comply with all relevant bodies of law in the jurisdictions where applicable, such as embargoes and other trade sanctions.
 * The project aims to transition to a Decentralized Autonomous Entity which controls the disbursement of Treasury funds.
 * Politeia proposals are the mechanism through which stakeholders make policy decisions and approve programs of work.
 * Politeia proposals must be approved by at least 60% of the tickets that vote, and at least 20% of the eligible tickets must participate in the vote.
 The default voting period is 2,016 blocks (~1 week).
+* For as long as DHG has responsibility for managing the Treasury (i.e. until control is fully decentralized),  it holds a veto that can be exercised if it is felt that following through with a decision would put the project or DHG organization in jeopardy.
 * Decred contractors are individuals and corporations who work on the project, under an agreement that they are compensated for their work.
 * Decred contractors are autonomous, they cannot be managed directly by stakeholders.
 Through Politeia, stakeholders can approve or reject programs of work as performed by specific contractors, but they cannot mandate that workers take certain actions.
 * The Decred contractor collective is a self-regulating entity, wherein cells working on specific aspects resolve disputes and add new members independently.